airbytehq/airbyte/docs/integrations/sources/marketo.md

 #### Step 5: Obtain your Endpoint and Identity URLs provided by Marketo

 Follow the [Marketo documentation for obtaining your base URL](https://developers.marketo.com/rest-api/base-url/).
-Specifically, copy your **Endpoint** and **Identity URLs** and keep them handy for use in the Airbyte UI.
+Specifically, copy your **Endpoint** without "/rest" and keep them handy for use in the Airbyte UI.

 We're almost there!
 Armed with your Endpoint & Identity URLs and your Client ID and Secret, head over to the Airbyte UI to setup Marketo as a source.